dylan-shao/pdf-poc/README.md

 ### two ways to show pdf
 * first way is the way in the code, it use the pdfkit to create a new pdf, so the content can be adjusted easily.
 * second way is to use fillpdf, but this way will end up with the underline under the content user provided, I have also included this code in the routes/part2/api2, so you can uncomment it to see the result

+### problems met
+There is a specific bug for OS X EI Capitan 10.11 only [here](https://github.com/pdffillerjs/pdffiller/issues/51) and [here](https://stackoverflow.com/questions/39750883/pdftk-hanging-on-macos-sierra), which took me quite while to solve.